cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-drop-text-search-configuration.md

 ## Parameters

-IF EXISTS
+IF EXISTS`**

-:   Do not throw an error if the text search configuration does not exist.
+Do not throw an error if the text search configuration does not exist.
 Cloudberry Database issues a notice in this case.

 **`name`**